 - handful spinach or curly kale

 - 1 lemon

-Heat the oil in a large saucepan or casserole dish.
-Peel and finely chop the onion and fry gently for 2-3 until starting to soften.
+- Heat the oil in a large saucepan or casserole dish.
+Peel and finely chop the onion and carrot, and fry gently for 2-3 until starting to soften.